shynline/Jikanium/README.md

 # Jikanium

+### Summary

 This sample is written in Kotlin and uses the following Components:
  - ViewModel
  - LiveData
  - Data Binding